| Glossary The CGS Service Offering Portfolio, an integrated framework of

 software and hardware) in computer systems.
 Data are exchanged

+in two directions via the interface.
 The nature of the term interface is well expressed in its German

 equivalent: Schnittstelle.
 There have to be proper standards concerning